For the quarter ended February 2017

 Source: Forsyth Barr analysis, Yardeni Research

-While some equity markets had a more subdued January, the last quarter overall produced a very healthy return from equities.
-Growth indicators and the implications of President’s Trump’s fiscal expansionary policies have emboldened investors.
+Improving global growth has been reflected in very healthy returns from equities over the last quarter, with the implications of President Trump’s fiscal expansionary policies further emboldening investors.
 Forward earnings expectations have lifted, with some of the benefits of tax cuts and a reduced regulatory burden being key drivers.
-Sectors to benefit have been financials and industrials and in particular the energy sector following the end of the recession in oil.
+Sectors that have benefited have included Financials, Industrials and the Energy sector.

 In Australasia, Australian equities outperformed New Zealand over the last quarter.
-Australia has benefited from the rebound in the resources and financials sectors, while New Zealand’s market is still regarded as dominated by companies which are considered to be interest rates proxies.
+Australia has benefited from the rebound in the Resources and Financials sectors, while New Zealand’s market is still regarded as dominated by companies that are considered to be interest rate proxies.
 These companies are less attractive in a rising interest rate environment.
+The reporting season in New Zealand also disappointed as cyclicals dominated downgrades at the operating earnings line.

 * 25 bp (basis points) is equivalent to 0.25%